Budget tips and advice

 Living costs vary according to your own circumstances and lifestyle.
 As a broad estimate of the funds needed to live to a reasonable standard in London, we currently estimate that students should allow approximately £1,265 per month for living costs, in addition to tuition fees.

 As part of visa requirements, if you are a non-EEA student you must ensure that you have sufficient funds for fees and maintenance for your whole period of study.

-For advice on managing your finances and budgeting visit the KCLSU website.
 To work out your expected living costs, try the UCAS cost of living calculator.

 Student Oyster photocards can be used within London on trains, underground, buses and the London Docklands Light Railway (DLR).
 If you travel regularly on public transport it is cheaper to buy a travelcard rather than single tickets.
 Transport for London offers a student oystercard which gives a 30 per cent discount to most full-time students.

 If you need help with funding your studies, you can work a maximum of 20 hours per week if you are a full time student.
 King's offers the following part time work opportunities: